Kaimin018/Climbing_score_counter/README_EN.md

 3. Run migrations
 4. Start the server

+**Note**:
-**Note**: All data (rooms, members, routes) must be created through the web interface.
+- All data (rooms, members, routes) must be created through the web interface.
 The system does not provide command-line data initialization functionality.
+- First-time access requires login (register account or use guest login)
+- Guest login does not require registration and can directly use system features

 ## API Endpoints